gameontext/gameon/kubernetes/README.md

 2. Setup your cluster for the game:

-        $ go-run prep
+        $ go-run setup

-    The `prep` stage (`setup` is an alias), will prepare your kubernetes cluster.
+    The `setup` stage will prepare your kubernetes cluster.
 It will ask you if you want to use istio, and it will ask if you want to use helm.
 It will then check dependencies, verify that your kubernetes cluster exists, and generate resources based on attributes of your cluster.

-    Note: it is safe to run `prep` again at any time, for sanity or because you want to try something else (e.g. istio or helm or both or neither).
+    Note: it is safe to run `setup` again at any time, for sanity or because you want to try something else (e.g. istio or helm or both or neither).

     If your cluster IP changes (or you have made changes to some templated files and want to start over), use: